KMKfw/kmk_firmware/docs/contributing.md

 KMK uses [Black](https://github.com/psf/black) with a Python 3.6 target and, [(controversially?)](https://github.com/psf/black/issues/594) single quotes.
 Further code styling is enforced with isort and flake8 with several plugins.

+**NOTE:** before committing code, run `make fix-istort fix-formatting test` to reduce workload for the project's maintainers and prevent the CI pipeline from failing.

-`make fix-isort fix-formatting` before a commit is a good idea, and CI will fail if inbound code does not adhere to these formatting rules.
-Some exceptions are found in `setup.cfg` loosening the rules in isolated cases, notably `user_keymaps` (which is *also* not subject to Black formatting for reasons documented in `pyproject.toml`).
+There are some limited exceptions to the code formatting rules, which can be found in `setup.cfg`, notably around `user_keymaps` (which are also not subject to Black formatting as documented in `pyproject.toml`)

 ### Tests